RaphaeleL/nvim/README.md

 ```
 ~/.config/nvim/
   - lua/                    -- Contains the configuration of NeoVim
+    - custom/plugins/*.lua  -- List of the Plugins, sorted by Type
     - *.lua                 -- Neovim Settings, Keymappings, ...
   - after/                  -- Automatically Load Vim / Lua Files
     - plugin/*.lua          -- some Plugins own a setup File (in Lua)
     - ftplugin/*.vim        -- some Languages own a setup File (in Vim Script)
   - init.lua                -- the start of every Configuration
 ```

 ## Plugins